 You Never Have Any Time for Yourself

-Of course, it’s important to remember that it’s not always easy to break out of a miserable job that you hate.
+Of course, it’s important to remember that it’s not always easy to break out of an unfulfilling job that you hate.
 After all, most of us aren’t in the position to take the financial hit of just dropping everything and finding something new.
 However, being able to identify the issues with your job mean that you’re going to be in a much stronger position to not only deal with those issues but to make sure that you’re doing what you can to minimise their impact on your life and well-being in general.
-Just having something that you can aim towards rather than feeling permanently stuck in a situation that constantly leaves you feeling utterly miserable.
+Just having something that you can aim towards rather than feeling permanently stuck in a situation that constantly leaves you feeling miserable.